Compyx/vice-joydriver-test/README.md

 Very much a work in progress.

-## Current status (2024-02-20)
+## Current status (2024-03-06)

 ### Linux

 Scanning devices for capabilities works, polling works.
+Button and axis events are passed to the generic joystick code.

 ## BSD